crear-un-interface-web-para-controlar-el-esp8266

-We will refer to the ESP8266, but the same code is compatible with the ESP32, adjusting the name of the libraries.
-At the end you have the code for both the ESP8266 and the ESP32.
+We will refer to the ESP8266, but the same code is compatible with the ESP32, adjusting the library names.
+At the end, you have the code for both the ESP8266 and the ESP32.

-To follow this post, it is highly recommended that you have followed the previous entries, especially the last two on how to perform actions / receive information in JSON format using AJAX and websockets, and the one on how to use Material Design.
+To follow this post, it is highly recommended that you have followed the previous posts, especially the last two on how to perform actions / receive information in JSON format using AJAX and websockets, and the one on how to use Material Design.

 #include <ESP8266WiFi.h>